libis/workflow/README.md

 As seen above, the task should define a method called process_item that takes one argument.
 The argument will be a reference to the work item that it needs to perform an action on.
 The task has several option to progress after performing its actions:
 * return.
 This is considered a normal and successful operation result.
-If the item was replaced by a new item or if the item tree has changed, it is recommended to return the new item.
 After a successful return the item's status will be set to 'done' for the given task.
 * raise a ::Libis::WorkflowError.
 Indicates that something went wrong during the processing of the item.
 The item's status will be set to failed for the given task and the exception message will be printed in the error log.
 Processing will continue with the next item.
 This action is recommended for temporary or recoverable errors.
+The parent item will be flagged as 'failed' if any of the child items failed.
 * raise a ::Libis::WorkflowAbort.
 A severe and fatal error has occured.
 Processing will abort immediately and the failure status will be escalated to all items up the item hierarchy.
 Due to the escalating behaviour, no message is printed in the error log automatically, so it is up to the task to an appropriate log the error itself.
 * raise any other Exception.
 Should be avoided, but if it happens nevertheless, it will cause the item to fail for the given task and the exception message to be logged in the error log.
-It will attempt to process the other items.
+It will not attempt to process the other items.

 ### Controlling behavior with parameters